Curtis Taylor (baseball)

-Curtis Wesley Taylor (born July 25, 1995) is a Canadian professional baseball pitcher who is a free agent.
+Curtis Wesley Taylor (born July 25, 1995) is a Canadian professional baseball pitcher for the NC Dinos of the KBO League.

 Career

 Taylor played youth baseball for the Coquitlam Reds of the British Columbia Premier Baseball League.
 He attended the University of British Columbia (UBC), where he played college baseball for the UBC Thunderbirds.

 Arizona Diamondbacks

 The Arizona Diamondbacks selected him in the fourth round, with the 119th overall selection, of the 2016 Major League Baseball draft.
 Taylor made his professional debut with the Low-A Hillsboro Hops, making 17 appearances and posting a 2.20 ERA.
-Taylor played for the Single-A Kane County Cougars in 2017, starting 13 games and registering a 3-4 record and 3.32 ERA with 68 strikeouts in 62 1/3 innings pitched.
+Taylor played for the Single-A Kane County Cougars in 2017, starting 13 games and registering a 3–4 record and 3.32 ERA with 68 strikeouts in 62 1/3 innings pitched.

 Tampa Bay Rays

 On November 30, 2017, the Diamondbacks traded Taylor to the Tampa Bay Rays for Brad Boxberger.
-Taylor split the 2018 season between the High-A Charlotte Stone Crabs and the Double-A Montgomery Biscuits, making 38 appearances and posting a 6-4 record and 2.54 ERA with 97 strikeouts and 8 saves in 78 innings pitched.
+Taylor split the 2018 season between the High-A Charlotte Stone Crabs and the Double-A Montgomery Biscuits, making 38 appearances and posting a 6–4 record and 2.54 ERA with 97 strikeouts and 8 saves in 78 innings pitched.
 The Rays invited Taylor to spring training as a non-roster player in 2019.
 He would play the entire season with Montgomery, making 15 appearances and recording a 3.06 ERA with 16 strikeouts and 7 saves in 17 2/3 innings of work.